 With one of the youngest populations in the nation and the lowest cost of living of any large U.S. city, Houston is particularly well-suited for life as a young professional.
 Affordable apartments and homes in a variety of neighborhoods are available, and corps members have no trouble finding housing in a community that appeals to them.

-Corps members in Houston teach in traditional and charter public elementary and secondary schools in the city proper and in outlying areas such as Bellaire, Alief, and Aldine.
-Roughly one fifth of corps members teach in either KIPP or YES Prep schools, two public charter school networks for youth growing up in poverty founded by Teach For America - Houston alumni.
+Corps members in Houston teach in traditional and charter public elementary and secondary schools in the city proper and in outlying areas such as Spring Branch.
+Roughly one third of corps members teach in either KIPP or YES Prep schools, two public charter school networks for youth growing up in poverty founded by Teach For America - Houston alumni.

 Info & Stats